|

 case, which is sometimes referred to as an SDX system, however,

-the 5.25" upgrade was not labelled as an SDX.
+the 5.25" upgrade was not labeled as an SDX.
 The Memotech

 Single Disc Operator's Manual appears to be a compilation of